mejk/computer-stuff/windows/bitlocker.md

 ```
     manage-bde -status
 ```
-to see until it is done.
+to see until it is done, status `Fully Decrypted`.

 5. Restart the PC.